-When contacting Micro Focus SupportLine, please include the following information, if possible.
+However you contact us, please try to include the information below, if you have it.
 The more information you can give, the better Micro Focus SupportLine can help you.
+But if you don't know all the answers, or you think some are irrelevant to your problem, please give whatever information you have.

-- The name and version number of all products that you think might be causing an issue. - Your computer make and model. - System information such as operating system name and version, processors, and memory details. - Any detailed description of the issue, including steps to reproduce the issue. - Exact wording of any error messages involved. - Your serial number.
-To find this number, look in the subject line and body of your Electronic Product Delivery Notice e-mail that you received from Micro Focus.
+- The name and version number of all products that you think might be causing a problem. - Your computer make and model. - Your operating system version number and details of any networking software you are using. - The amount of memory in your computer. - The relevant page reference or section in the documentation. - Your serial number.
+To find out this number, look in the subject line and body of your Electronic Product Delivery Notice email that you received from Micro Focus.